-New York bombing: Security stepped up after explosion
+Mayor: New Jersey backpack contains five devices

 Story highlights

-After a bombing injured 29 people in a New York City neighborhood on Saturday, surveillance videos show the same man near the site of the explosion and another location where a pressure-cooker device was found four blocks away, multiple local and federal law enforcement sources told CNN.
+In New York, investigation over Saturday's bombing continued as surveillance videos showed the same man near the site of the explosion and another location where a pressure-cooker device was found four blocks away, multiple local and federal law enforcement sources told CNN.

 Saturday's explosion shook New York City's Chelsea neighborhood, packed with restaurants, subway stations, shops, businesses and art galleries, and sent panicked people scrambling for cover.
 By Sunday, 26 of the injured who had been admitted to hospitals had been released.